EoinTravers/hugo.eointravers.com/content/post/ml-reliability/index.md

 This is because the priors used for Bayesian estimation reduce both $\sigma_p$ and $\sigma_e$, but not to the same degree.
-There might prove to be some way of adapting this approach to work with Bayesian estimation, but I don't kn ow what it would be.
+There might prove to be some way of adapting this approach to work with Bayesian estimation, but I don't know what it would be.

 # Linear Mixed Models